TriumphLLC/Blend4Web/deploy/doc/en/_sources/meshes.txt

 In case of deep copying, the new object will have unique properties, namely it will have its own mesh.
 Thus, if the original object’s mesh is changed, the copied object’s mesh will not be changed.
 Also, the canvas textures on the copied objects are different textures and not one and the same like it is the case with the simple copying.
 To make deep copying possible, it is required to enable the :ref:`Rendering Properties > Dynamic Geometry <dynamic_geom>` checkbox for the source object.
 |

 Copying objects in runtime can be performed with the ``copy`` method of the ``objects.js`` module.
 This method requires three arguments: the id of the source object, a unique name for the new object and the boolean value to specify the copy mode (i.e. simple or deep).
-By default simple copying will be performed.
+By default, simple copying will be performed.

 The newly created object should be added to the scene.
 This can be performed with the ``append_object`` method of the ``scenes.js`` module.
 The new object should be passed to it as an argument.